-This mode directs outside air to the side and center vents
+This mode directs outside air to the side and center vents.

-- 1. Press the button to the OFF position (Type A) or press the 😂 button (Type B). - 2.
-Press the iii air flow control button. - 3.
-Turn the \$\footnote{\text{s}} fan speed control dial to the desired position. - 4.
+- Press the S button to the OFF position. - 2.
+Press the 🎽 air flow control button. - 3.
+Turn the sfan speed control dial to the desired position. - 4.
 Turn the temperature control dial to the desired position.